All Episodes

 Poverty at home has everything to do with this.

-When uh when a child comes to school who hasn't had a a good meal in several days.
+When a child comes to school who hasn't had a good meal in several days, school lunch programs, school breakfast programs all over the place.

-We have stories from all over the country uh from teachers who will tell you that the last hot lunch the students in his or her classroom got was last Friday.
+We have stories from all over the country from teachers who will tell you that the last hot lunch the students in his or her classroom got was last Friday.

-A child living with that kind of uh conditions at home or with trauma doesn't come to school prepared.
+And to write, a child living with that kind of conditions at home or with trauma doesn't come to school prepared or but how do they advance then?

-But we still have all of these uh adults who went through the system, didn't acquire those skills, and who now are adults who don't have the skills that they need to be effective in their lives.
+But we still have all of these adults who went through the system, didn't acquire those skills, and who now are adults who don't have the skills that they need to be effective in their lives.

-Well, you said that, I didn't.
+Well, you said that.

 Well, no, no, no.

-I'm the I'm offering you my opinion.
+I'm offering you my opinion.

 The public school system today is full of bureaucrats.

-They are top heavy, is where way too much of the money allocated for education goes.
+They are top-heavy, is where way too much of the money allocated for education goes.

 The public schools are full of teachers who have tenure and can't be removed.